GogiPuttar/adityanairswebsite.github.io/_posts/2021-11-30-SelfDrivingCar.md

 where $$\gamma$$ is yaw.

 ### IMU Odometry
-For IMU, we use the Runge-Kutta method to double integrate the acceleration in every iteration of the time loops to get the $x$ and $y$ increments.
+For IMU, we use the Runge-Kutta method to double integrate the acceleration in every iteration of the time loops to get the $$x$$ and $$y$$ increments.
 It should be noted that the values we obtain have significant errors due to drift because Webots does not allow timesteps smaller than 0.032 seconds.

 ### Kalman Filter